New Student Organization Registration Process

 - When the organization is established, the group, in order to qualify for a budget the following year, must sign up for a time during regular organization petitioning for budgets from ASG.
 This is typically in the beginning of April.

-- In order to petition for a budget this and subsequent years, constitutions must be resubmitted with any changes that might have been made to ASG By-Laws during the year (the Attorney General will make you aware of any changes that need to be made).
+- In order to petition for a budget in subsequent years, constitutions must be resubmitted with any changes that might have been made to ASG By-Laws during the year (the Attorney General will make you aware of any changes that need to be made).
 Any group that fails to resubmit a constitution will not be permitted to complete a budget request.

 - According to new financial policy, the enforcement of good and bad standing will be enforced more vigorously.
 When allocating budgets for the following year, the Committee of the Budget will give preference to groups in the following manner: